 It’s easy to get caught up in searching online for a diamond that is totally free of inclusions, especially when the real diamond image you’re looking at is the size of a baseball ball on your screen.
 In reality, the diamond you’ll be buying is likely the size of a pencil eraser, and so we can shift our focus instead to finding a stone that is free from visible inclusions.

 When someone overpays for a diamond, a good majority of the time it’s because they didn’t understand the notion of ‘eye clean’.
-Instead, they went with the basic understanding of the 4Cs and used clarity grade as a standard.
-This common mistake causes them to pay for something that isn’t absolutely necessary.
+Instead of finding a diamond that has inclusions but aren’t visible to the naked eye, they went with the basic understanding clarity grade and got a diamond with a high clarity grade (i.e. FL, IF, VVS1, VVS2 range).
+This common mistake causes shoppers to pay for something that isn’t absolutely necessary.

 Focus on Eye Clean Instead of Clarity Grade

-Yes, the marketing genius who came up with phrase “The 4C’s of Diamonds” probably just fell off his / her chair.
-But, focusing on “eye-clean” instead of “clarity” is one of the most important lessons a shopper can learn when searching for a diamond.
-Shoppers must understand that clarity grades are a ranking system designed for diamond retailers and gemologists to categorize their stones into collections.
+Shoppers should understand that clarity grades are a ranking system designed for diamond retailers and gemologists to categorize their stones into collections.
 They do this by using a magnifying loupe which allows them to see infinitely small inclusions.
 Because normal people don’t walk around with magnifying loupes in their pockets, clarity grade is NOT something shoppers should use while picking stones.
 Shoppers should look at all stones (regardless of clarity grade) and simply categorize them into two buckets – “Clean” and “Not Clean”.